 Fulfilling Commitments: The Practitioner is certainly not afraid of commitment and prefers to follow through with things and honour commitments.
 They actually enjoy stability over having many options and, because of this, they value their responsibilities.
 Once the Practitioner has committed to something, it is highly unlikely that they will back out of it.
 They do not want to be seen as flighty or insincere and become frustrated with people who fit this description.
 The Practitioner realises that their actions affect others and, because of this, they want to be sure to make the right choices.
 Knowing that if they back out of their commitments the Practitioner will hurt someone else, they will be sure to follow through.

-In a Meeting: Expert.
+In a Meeting: Expert on everything; passive aggressive.

 Under Pressure: The Practitioner's focus is attending to needs of those close and they handle this pressure reasonably well.
 They can handle pressure when it comes to the workplace, but dislike having to make in the moment decisions.
 The Practitioner wants to have plenty of time to process the information and come to a reasonable conclusion.
 They do not enjoy having to respond immediately, take risks, be made accountable or be criticised in any way and might become stressed by this.
 This is easy to spot in meetings etc. as they will be come passive-aggressive.
 More on this in Obnoxiousness Explorer™.
 Try asking a Practitioner to get in front people or speak up, they are frozen in time and cannot move.
 They need people to speak for them at halftime and would rather hide under a rock than confront somebody.